Tour firms juggle luxury, packages in profit battle

 By Victoria Bryan

-COLOGNE, Germany, Sept 13 Travel groups are juggling exclusive, luxury products and package deals to ensure they attract customers and maintain returns in the face of online competition and consumer cutbacks, a travel and tourism conference heard.
+COLOGNE, Germany Travel groups are juggling exclusive, luxury products and package deals to ensure they attract customers and maintain returns in the face of online competition and consumer cutbacks, a travel and tourism conference heard.

 "No business model is immune to shocks and our industry is more susceptible," Horst Baier, chief financial officer of German tourism and shipping group TUI AG (TUIGn.DE), told the conference on Tuesday.